 This body type is heavy with a slow metabolism but are easy going.
 Also, this type acquires allergies and congestion.

 It is recommended that meals should be consumed gradually and calmly with the main meals eaten during the day.
 Ideally, it is best to eat three main meals a day without the need to snack or eat late at night.
-Breakfast should keep you full until lunch, and lunch should do the same till dinner time without feeling hungry.
+Breakfast should keep you full until lunch, and lunch should do the same until dinner time without feeling hungry.
 Water is essential and should be sipped in the form of 12oz 15 – 20 minutes before the meal and during in sips.
 There should be no cold beverages and eating will be satisfactory enough to be half full with resting taking place 15-20 minutes after the meal is over.

 Sleep is needed for at least 6-8 hours to help repair and rejuvenate energy in the body.
 If not there will be an imbalance or problems within the immunity system that could lead to a higher chance of getting sick.
 Exercise should incorporate breathing and becoming one with the body.